 Aztec Ruins National Monument

 Aztec Ruins NM is located just a few miles from Aztec in the northwestern corner of New Mexico.
-The park is approximately 200 miles northwest of Sante Fe.

-It marks the structures and artifacts of the Ancestral Pueblo people.
-These ruins represent a time period from the 1100s to the 1200s.
 This monument was established in 1923 and was designated a World Heritage Site in 1987.

 Bandelier National Monument

 Bandelier NM is located in north-central New Mexico approximately 50 miles northwest of Sante Fe.
-The park is open year-round though snow can close the park in the winter.

 The park offers the opportunity to tour ancestral Puebloan sites, hiking and backpacking.

-This was designated a National Monument in February 1916.
-It was named after Adolph Bandelier, an anthropologist.
 It is most famous for its ancestral pueblo homes, rock paintings, kivas, and petroglyphs.

 Cave dwellings were popular locations throughout the southwest.
 Bandelier National Monument is striking because the cave is made from porous volcanic materials.
-The dwellings blends in this landscape with its holes of entry and windows making it a unique site.

 Capulin Volcano National Monument

-This monument is located in the far northeastern corner of New Mexico approximately 130 miles northeast of Sante Fe.
-The park is open year-round though winter storms can close the park.
+The monument is located in the far northeastern corner of New Mexico approximately 130 miles northeast of Sante Fe.

-In 1916 this was declared a National Monument to celebrate Capulin Volcano that rises 1000 feet and is one of the best-preserved volcano sites.
-It is located in an out of the way area and gives one the chance to walk a volcano.
+In 1916 this was declared a National Monument to celebrate Capulin Volcano which rises 1000 feet and is one of the best-preserved volcano sites.

 Linking peoples to the land was a discovery made in a remote National Monument, Capulin Volcano.

-Evidence found there proves that people lived here in 10,000 BC.
 If you are looking for a place to "get away", this could be a good option since most people don't even know about it.

-El Malpais is another volcanic site which links to land containing lave tubes.
-It is amazing to enter one of these caves and imagine how much-molten earth passed through right where you are standing to create the landscape we see on the surface.
+It is amazing to enter one of these caves and imagine how much molten earth passed through right where you are standing to create the landscape we see on the surface.

 Carlsbad Caverns National Park